Applicant Guide - Collegiate Award

 - Technical Project Presentation with Narration

 - Presentation videos will assist Finalist Round judges in assessing your project as a whole including, but not limited to: presentation clarity and effectiveness, the project's technical difficulty, innovation and potential impact.

 - This gives you an opportunity to further explain your Project and your contribution to it.
 We ask that you create it in a way that doesn’t violate any rules nor introduce any bias - it’s “The Voice” of technical project competitions!
-For these reasons, the presentation typically takes the form of a slide presentation recorded with a voice-over, because that meets these requirements:

 - An original work, created for this competition’s application